HOW TO NAVIGATE THIS PROJECT WEBSITE

 - In January and February 2021, assumptions for site design and operation were further refined based on client input meetings.

-- In March 2021, a semi-final draft of the economic report (with all the numbers and narratives) will be completed.
+- In March 2021, a semi-final draft of the economic report (with all the numbers and narratives) was completed.

 In April-June 2021, the findings of the economic report will be finalized and combined with other technical reports (engineering and design, marina demand, project survey) to produce a Master Plan with an executive summary of findings and recommendations, site layout options, and implementation recommendations.